1. A Brief History of HTML

 - Also, these HTML tags served as their proprietary tags since they worked only in their browsers.

-- For instance, the <marquee>Some Text</marquee> tag would only work in Internet explorer.
+- For instance, the <marquee>Some Text</marquee> tag would only work in Internet Explorer.

 - Likewise, the <blink>Some Text</blink> would work for the Firefox browser merely.